ilammy/ilammy.github.io/_drafts/birth-of-a-patch.md

 > where you can review and select the patch hunks that go into commit?
 > Now you know.

-After I’m done I do `git rebase --continue` to resume rebasing and reapply `9536a2c` on top of split changes.
+After I'm done I do `git rebase --continue` to resume rebasing and reapply `9536a2c` on top of split changes.
 As expected, the patch does not apply cleanly, there are some conflicts but they are rather minor.